 Some of the most common areas that need strengthening in an adult family are:

 It is important to look at your current strengths and identify a plan to strengthen areas of weakness.
 There are certain to be successes and missteps along the way to building your family’s strength.
-Keep working at it.
-With a positive mindset you can grow a great deal and get your family to the realistic place you envision.
+Keep working on it.
+With a positive mindset, you can grow a great deal and get your family to the real place you envision.

 I have created a workbook to assist you with developing family strength with your grown children.